-Briefly, we applied ARACNe29 on a public MM patient expression data set (GSE6477) and identified a regulatory network, which contains 591 MRs targeting 12395 genes, with a p-value cutoff of 10-8.
+Figure 3.
+Identification and validation of the MM progression signature.
+(A) Differential expression analysis was performed by comparing samples from distant BM sites and primary sites in MM.1S model using DESeq2 (FDR <5%).
+Differentially expressed genes were defined by an FDR cutoff of 5%, as indicated by the horizontal dashed line.
+The top 300 up- or downregulated genes with highest significance were defined as a progression signature, highlighted in blue (downregulated) or red (upregulated).
+(B) Association of master regulators (MRs) inference algorithm can help identify aberrantly activated tumor drivers.28 Briefly, we applied ARACNe29 on a public MM patient expression data set (GSE6477) and identified a regulatory network, which contains 591 MRs targeting 12 395 genes, with a P value cutoff of 10^{-8} .
 VIPER28 was then applied to identify potential MRs that could be driving MM progression and dissemination in our model, as measured by enrichment of progression signature.
-A total of 28 MRs were found to be significant with FDR threshold of 5%, including 15 activated and 13 repressed regulators (Figure 4A, Supplemental Table 3).
-Of note, some of the repressed MRs were down-regulated in distant BM sites, including FOSB, JUN, and KLF6.
-Next, we looked at the MRs' gene dependency scores in the Project Achilles dataset (v20Q2) and found that the majority of the MRs discovered in our model are indeed essential in MM cell lines (Figure 4B and Supplemental Figure 7)30.
-For the purposes of validation, we selected activated ones as they may serve as novel therapeutic targets.
-After ruling out previously reported factors in MM like MYC31-33, CDKN2A34-36, TOP2A^{37,38} and TCF339, as well as non-essential genes in MM based on DepMap data, HMGA1, PA2G4 and TRIM28 were selected based on statistical significance, novelty and putative functional importance as potential therapeutic targets (Figure 4C).
+A total of 28 MRs were found to be significant with an FDR threshold of 5%, including 15 activated and 13 repressed regulators (Figure 4A; supplemental Table 3).
+Of note, some of the repressed MRs were downregulated in distant BM sites, including FOSB, JUN, and KLF6.
+Next, we looked at the MR gene dependency scores in the Project Achilles data set (v20Q2) and found that the majority of the MRs discovered in our model are indeed essential in MM cell lines (Figure 4B; supplemental Figure 7).30 For the purposes of validation, we selected activated ones, as they may serve as novel therapeutic targets.
+After ruling out previously reported factors in MM like MYC,31-33 CDKN2A,34-36 TOP2A, 37,38 and TCF3, 39 as well as nonessential genes in MM based on DepMap data, HMGA1, PA2G4, and TRIM28 were selected based on statistical significance, novelty, and putative functional importance as potential therapeutic targets (Figure 4C).